Promoting Healing Through Compassionate Advocacy

 • Refusing to discuss a secret they have with an older child or adult.

-Emotional changes can include a sudden, unexplained fear or dislike of certain places or people, withdrawal, depression, and sudden mood swings.
+Emotional changes can include a sudden, unexplained fear or dislike of certain places or people, withdrawal, depression,

 How Long Do You Have To File For Sexual Abuse In California?